awesomeajw/US-accidents-2016-2023/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <img src = './images/5year.png' width='500'>
 Year on year trend shows something very interesting.
 The number of traffic accidents have been climbing steadying over the years and it is a cause for concern.
 However you can see that Severity 3 accidents has been decreasing over the years, while the less serious Severity 2 traffic accidents have been increasing.
-Overall, traffic accidents has doubled since 2017
+Overall, traffic accidents has doubled since 2017.
 <p>&nbsp;</p>
 <p>&nbsp;</p>

 <img src = './images/6seasonal.png' width='500'>
 Looking at the seasonal trend of traffic accidents, Fall and Winter are on the top of traffic accidents occurence for most of the time.
 This could be an interesting focus for policy makers to look into.
 On the latest year with full seasonal data(2022), we can see that there is a spike of traffic accidents in Spring.
-This may become a cause of concern and should be closely monitored
+This may become a cause of concern and should be closely monitored .
 <p>&nbsp;</p>
 <p>&nbsp;</p>

 <img src = './images/7month.png' width='500'>
 Drilling down the the monthly trend, November and December have the most traffic accidents, while the month with the lowest traffic accidents is July.
 It seems like the holiday period is a big attractor of traffic accidents.
-Factors such as slippery floors, crowded streets and bad weather due to snow should be looked into
+Factors such as slippery floors, crowded streets and bad weather due to snow should be looked into.
 <p>&nbsp;</p>
 <p>&nbsp;</p>